Skip to content

 5. Cable network

-Internet has completed 10 odd years in India.
-Education and Research Network had provided internet facility for the first time in India, but it was in August 1995 when BSNL started providing internet facility for commercial purpose.
-In August 1995 itself the number of internet users in Delhi and its surrounding area was 32000.
-The number of internet users in India was 16.5 lacs by March 2002, and as per Indian Internet Business Report of Indian Credit Rating Agency the number of internet users in 2005 is estimated to be 83 lacs.
+The Internet has completed 10 odd years in India.
+Education and Research Network provided internet facilities for the first time in India, but it was in August 1995 when BSNL started providing internet facilities for commercial purposes.
+In August 1995 itself, the number of internet users in Delhi and its surrounding area was 32000.
+The number of internet users in India was 16.5 lacs by March 2002, and as per the Indian Internet Business Report of the Indian Credit Rating Agency, the number of internet users in 2005 is estimated to be 83 lacs.

 2. Search Engine.
 This is used to provide concerned information to consumer.
 A person can find out the address of required Website easily.
 Yahoo, Google, Lycos are the prominent Search Engines today.

 4. Telenet.
-Through telenet you can log in on any computer connected with internet and work on it as if it is under your control.
-This is also known as Remote Log In.
+Through Telenet, you can log in on any computer connected to the internet and work on it as if it is under your control.
+This is also known as Remote login.
 It helps in downloading any new and useful information from one computer to another computer.

 5. Pushnet.
 It helps in sending the message on Electronic Bulletin Board, where anybody can see it.

 6. Usenet.
-It helps in classifying the information available in the internet according to specific subjects, so that persons interested in a particular subject can exchange information.
+It helps in classifying the information available on the internet according to specific subjects so that persons interested in a particular subject can exchange information.
 It is also very popular.

 7. Chat Room.
 Its use has converted distances into nearness.
-In addition to unlimited chit-chat you can see the concerned person on the screen with the help of Web Camera and he can also see you.
+In addition to unlimited chit-chat, you can see the concerned person on the screen with the help of a Web Camera and he can also see you.

 8. Intranet.
 Its use is limited.
 Only big corporates use to keep connected with its various branches and departments.

 9. E-Commerce.
-This facility of internet has turned the whole world into a big market.
+This facility of the internet has turned the whole world into a big market.
 You can buy or sell any commodity provided you possess a credit card.
+(BCom Forms of Modern Communication Notes Study Material)

 10. E-Banking.
 It has started a new era in the field of banking.
-The use of e-banking, PC Banking, Tele Saving and Mobile Banking is fast increasing.
+The use of e-banking, PC Banking, Tele Saving, and Mobile Banking is fast increasing.
+(BCom Forms of Modern Communication Notes Study Material)

-Problems from using Internet.
-Today, internet is very popular medium of communication, but there are some problems in using it:
+Problems with using the Internet.
+Today, the internet is a very popular medium of communication, but there are some problems with using it:

-1. Unlimited knowledge and information is available on internet but the route, through which it reaches the consumer, is highly crowded.
+1. Unlimited knowledge and information are available on the internet but the route, through which it reaches the consumer, is highly crowded.
 Its channels, i.e., telephone lines and cables are not keeping pace as their quality has not improved much.

 3. Cyber criminals spread viruses that damage the working of computers.